dnotes/sveltecms/README.md

-## Pre-install: Setup SvelteKit app WITH THE PROPER SVELTEKIT VERSION
+## Pre-install: Setup SvelteKit app (with the proper SvelteKit version)

 You can start up a SvelteKit app as you usually would.
 However, be aware that SvelteCMS will require some additional tinkering if you are not using TypeScript.